j-cole/dotfiles/README.md

 For now use:

-stow -t ~ -R home
+stow -v --dotfiles -t ~ -R home